Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 #### Topological manifolds

-The shapes we described above have all the property that, locally, they "look like" some $\ro^n,$ as we previously discussed.
-Another way of viewing this is saying that it locally looks like some graph of a function.
-Spaces with this property (plus some others) are called **manifolds**.
-This can be formalized as follows:
+The shapes we described in the penultimate have all the property that, locally, they "look like" some $\ro^n,$ as we previously discussed.
+Another way of viewing this is saying that $M$ locally looks like some graph of a function.
+The last section, however, showed that studying spaces based on the reals $\ro^n$ can be quite tricky without restrictions.
+Here's a definition of the more intuitive spaces that we actually wish to work on:

 **Definition**: a second-countable, Hausdorff space $M$ is an $n$**-dimenisonal manifold** if, for every point $x\in M$, there is a neighborhood $U$ of $x$ such that $U$ is homeomorphic to an open subset of $\ro^n.$

 We add the conditions of being second-countable and Hausdorff so that we don't have to deal with "long" or "doubled" spaces, in the terminology of the previous section.

-See how this an intrinsic view of our spaces: we don't assume they live inside some $\ro^n.$
+See, by the way, how this an intrinsic view of spaces: we don't assume they live inside some $\ro^n$!

 We say a pair $(U, \phi)$ of an open subset $U\subseteq M$ and a homeomorphism $\phi$ from $U$ to an open subspace of $\ro^n$ is a **chart**; a collection $\{U_i,\phi_i\}$ of charts with $\{U_i\}$ covering $M$ is an **manifold structure** of $M.$ To prove your space is a manifold, you don't need to find a unique homeomorphism for every point, as long as you can find an structure for the space.
 It's common to describe manifold structures only by the collection of open sets, when one can assume the reader can describe the homeomorphisms by himself.